 What is the historical context of "Dance At The Moulin De La Galette"?

-What artistic style does Renoir employ in this painting?
+What artistic techniques did Renoir use in this painting?

 What themes are explored in "Dance At The Moulin De La Galette"?